What is Brain Fog and How to Treat it?

 Low oxygen or blood flow to the brain

 You need to breathe oxygen to stay alive because oxygen is necessary to accept electrons during the last step of mitochondrial energy production.
-When your brain lacks oxygen, it accumulates the extra electrons, generating more oxidative stress that further interferes with energy production.
+When your brain lacks oxygen, it accumulates extra electrons, generating more oxidative stress that further interferes with energy production.

 Declining Mitochondria Function Associated with Aging

 Aging can contribute to brain fog because of the following cellular changes: